great-expectations/great_expectations/docs/docusaurus/docs/terms/profiler.md

 ## Create

 It is unlikely that you will need to create a custom Profiler by extending an existing Profiler with a subclass.
-Instead, you should work with a Rule-Based Profiler which can be fully configured in a YAML configuration file.
+Instead, you should work with a Profiler which can be fully configured in a YAML configuration file.

-Configuring a custom Rule-Based Profiler is covered in the following section.
-See also [How to create a new expectation suite using Rule-Based Profilers](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md), or [the full source code for that guide](https://github.com/great-expectations/great_expectations/blob/develop/tests/integration/docusaurus/expectations/advanced/multi_batch_rule_based_profiler_example.py) on our GitHub as an example.
+Configuring a custom Profiler is covered in the following section.
+See also [How to create a new expectation suite using Profiling Framework](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md), or [the full source code for that guide](https://github.com/great-expectations/great_expectations/blob/develop/tests/integration/docusaurus/expectations/advanced/multi_batch_rule_based_profiler_example.py) on our GitHub as an example.

-## Configure rule-based Profilers
+## Configure Profilers

-**Rule-Based Profilers** allow users to provide a highly configurable specification which is composed of **Rules** to use in order to build an **Expectation Suite** by profiling existing data.
+**Profilers** allow users to provide a highly configurable specification which is composed of **Rules** to use in order to build an **Expectation Suite** by profiling existing data.

 Imagine you have a table of Sales that comes in every month.
 You could profile last month's data, inspecting it in order to automatically create a number of expectations that you can use to validate next month's data.

-A **Rule** in a Rule-Based Profiler could say something like "Look at every column in my Sales table, and if that column is numeric, add an `expect_column_values_to_be_between` Expectation to my Expectation Suite, where the `min_value` for the Expectation is the minimum value for the column, and the `max_value` for the Expectation is the maximum value for the column."
+A **Rule** in a Profiler could say something like "Look at every column in my Sales table, and if that column is numeric, add an `expect_column_values_to_be_between` Expectation to my Expectation Suite, where the `min_value` for the Expectation is the minimum value for the column, and the `max_value` for the Expectation is the maximum value for the column."

-Each rule in a Rule-Based Profiler has three types of components:
+Each rule in a Profiler has three types of components:

 1. **DomainBuilders**: A DomainBuilder will inspect some data that you provide to the Profiler, and compile a list of Domains for which you would like to build expectations
 1. **ParameterBuilders**: A ParameterBuilder will inspect some data that you provide to the Profiler, and compile a dictionary of Parameters that you can use when constructing your ExpectationConfigurations